top of page

 Prices

-Note: If you sign up after April 1st we will do our best to place your player on a team but we may not be able to guarantee them a spot on a team.
+Note: If you sign up after April 1st we will do our best to place your player but we may not be able to guarantee them a spot.

 For Financial Aid and Scholarship information see here.